 Details of the assessment criteria are contained within the Cook Assessment Information package.
 Please note that there is a fee attached to the practical assessment which is set by the training provider conducting the assessment and may range between $350-$500.
 A list of assessment venues is sent to you with your approval to challenge.

-Note: A VALID Foodsafe Level 1 Certification is a pre-requisite to challenge this certification.
+Note: A VALID Foodsafe Level 1 Certification or equivalent is a pre-requisite to challenge this certification.

 Challenge Certification/Recognize Prior Experience